Momentum Distribution of a Fermi Gas with Coulomb Interaction in the Random Phase Approximation: Trial State Construction

 with the Bogoliubov kernel

-(The exponent $ S $ corresponds to $ R^* \cK R $ in the notation of~\cite{CHN23} since we prefer to use a particle-hole transformation instead of the normal ordering with respect to the Fermi ball state.)
-The matrix $K(\ell)$ is symmetric and possesses the reflection invariance $ K(-\ell)_{-p,-q} = K(\ell)_{p,q} $.
+(The exponent $ S $ corresponds to $ R^* \cK R $ in \cite{CHN23} since we prefer to use a particle-hole transformation instead of the normal ordering with respect to the Fermi ball.)
+The matrix $K(\ell)$ is symmetric and possesses the reflection invariance